iPhone 17 Pro Max — rumored release date, specs, price, colors and more

 To that, Jon Prosser of Front Page Tech has claimed that both the iPhone 17 Pro and iPhone 17 Pro Max will support dual video capture.
 That allows both the front and rear cameras to record video simultaneously.

-iPhone 17 Pro Max: Battery & Charging
+iPhone 17 Pro Max: battery & charging

 We’ve also heard rumors that Apple could make iPhone 17 batteries easier to remove, thanks to a new kind of glue.
 It’s likely that this is the same "ionic liquid battery adhesive” used on iPhone 17, which allows repair technicians to remove the battery with a few volts of electricity.
 That makes it a lot easier to remove than older adhesive strips, which were awkward and often required solvents to fully remove.

-Rumor has it that Apple may be building its own batteries, intending to debut them on iPhone 17s.
-While we don’t know many specifics about this work, it’s said that Apple wants to offer “significantly improved performance compared to the existing one.”
+Rumor has it that Apple may be building its own batteries, intending to debut them on iPhone 17 models.
+While we don’t know many specifics about this work, it’s said that Apple wants to offer "significantly improved performance compared to the existing one."
 Which you’d expect because the last thing we want is for battery life to get worse.
 But it’s still a good thing if Apple can pull it off.

 Finally, regulatory filings indicate that an upgraded Qi2 wireless charging standard could be in place by the time the iPhone 17 Pro Max and other models come out.
 That could boost wireless charging speeds to as fast as 50W.

-iPhone 17 Pro Max: Software
+iPhone 17 Pro Max: software

 Apple is changing the naming convention on its software, going with the year following the software's release instead of a version number.
 That means iOS 26, not iOS 19, will be the software running on the iPhone 17 Pro Max when the phone lands in the fall.